oracle-quickstart/oci-arch-tomcat-autonomous/README.md

 Apache Tomcat® is an open source Java application server.
 It implements the Java Servlet, JavaServer Pages, Java Expression Language and Java WebSocket technologies.

-For details of the architecture, see [_Deploy Apache Tomcat connected to an autonomous database_](https://docs.oracle.com/en/solutions/deploy-tomcat-adb)

 ## Prerequisites

 - Permission to `manage` the following types of resources in your Oracle Cloud Infrastructure tenancy: `vcns`, `internet-gateways`, `route-tables`, `network-security-groups`, `subnets`, `autonomous-database-family`, and `instances`.